swashcap/cloudkit-js-demo/README.md

 I use the iOS Notes app to scribble thoughts and lists and the iOS Reminders app for ToDos.
 Can the CloudKit Notes/Reminders backend-as-a-service power custom web applications or integrate with other web services?

+**Update:** CloudKit JS doesn’t appear to offer a way to access Notes or Reminders via an API.

 ## Links

 * [CloudKit JS homepage](https://developer.apple.com/documentation/cloudkitjs)